 See (also), notes on 'Your talk' below.

-Reality check: If you aren’t used to speaking in public and/or with a microphone, there's a good chance that when you 'stand up' to give your talk, your mind WILL sit right back down again.Be prepared.
+Reality check: If you aren’t used to speaking in public and/or with a microphone, there's a good chance that when you stand up to give your talk, your mind will sit right back down again.Be prepared.
 Have bullet points on cards.
-If you find yourself drying up, or worse, drifting off topic or woffling, stop talking.
+If you find yourself drying up, or worse, drifting off topic or waffling, stop talking.

-Handy tip: Imagining the audience naked won't help (and can be quite offputting if you have older relatives attending the event).
 When it comes to calming your nerves before a 'performance', there's no substitute for knowing that you've practised a lot.

+Handy tip: Imagining the audience naked won't help (and can be quite off-putting if you have older relatives attending the event).

 ON THE DAY

 BE ON TIME